projectatomic/adb-vagrant-registration/README.md

 ### rhn-register Configuration

-vagrant-registration will use the rhn-register registration manager implementation only if explicitly configured by setting the `mananager` option to `rhn_register`:
+vagrant-registration will use the `rhn_register` manager only if explicitly configured by setting the `mananager` option to `rhn_register`:

 ```ruby
 Vagrant.configure('2') do |config|